garethflowers/netbeans-portable/README.md

 ## Credits

-* Netbeans Portable is a redistribution of the [Netbeans](https://netbeans.org/) editor.
+* Netbeans Portable is a redistribution of the [Netbeans](https://netbeans.org/) IDE.

 ## License